-Family wealth management.
-That’s our approach to serving our private wealth clients.
-Rarely do we find a person’s financial concerns only rest with their personal financial picture.
-The well-being of spouses, children, aging relatives, or even friends become part of the equation personal wealth planning can address.
+Family wealth management is key to what we do for clients.
+Rarely do we find that a person’s financial interests stop with themselves.
+The well-being of spouses, children, aging relatives, and even close friends become part of the equation that family wealth planning can address.

-Whether it is providing education to your child who’s about to head to college or analyzing long-term care insurance for your mom, their financial well-being impacts yours and we’re here to partner on issues impacting you and those you love.
-We can help you explore questions such as “At what age and for what circumstances am I comfortable transferring wealth to my children?”, “How much is enough?”, “Will my family be taken care of if something were to happen?” or “What legacy would we like to leave to our community?”
+Whether it’s giving financial advice to a child about to start college or analyzing long-term care insurance for your aging parents, we’re here to partner on issues impacting you and those you love.
+We can help you explore questions such as “At what age and for what circumstances am I comfortable transferring wealth to my children?”
+“How much is enough?”
+“Will my family be taken care of if something were to happen to me?”
+“What legacy would we like to leave to our community?”

 Our Experience Goes Back Seven Generations

 As a wealth management and trust company founded and owned by the Laird and Norton families, we have been advising on family dynamics and wealth for generations.
 Not all lessons we’ve learned will apply to you and your family, but we do have the experience and expertise to help you navigate the dynamics of family wealth.
 We call our approach Wealth Regeneration®, because it weaves together all aspects of wealth – human capital and financial capital – to promote desired outcomes through lifetimes and across generations.
 Wealth Regeneration focuses on wealth planning and investment management, based on a deep understanding of your values as a family, including teaching your kids to be ready for an inheritance and grappling with what responsibility, if any, you have for your parents’ financial well-being.

 The Sandwich Generation